 Ant Nests 101: Choosing the Best Formicarium for Your Colony

-Let’s explore the best nest types, their pros and cons, and which ant species they suit best!
+This guide compares the best ant nest types, their pros and cons, and which species they suit best.

 1. Acrylic Formicariums – The Modern Classic

-Best For: Small to medium colonies, moisture-sensitive species, and keepers who love visibility.
+Best for: small to medium colonies, moisture-sensitive species, and keepers who value visibility.

 Pros